 A contract is an agreement, either written or spoken, between two or more parties that creates a legal obligation.

 The terms of a contract are enforceable by law, with clearly defined penalties and remedies should the contract be breached.
 A breach of contract is a failure, without legal excuse, to perform any parts of the contract.
+In some cases, a party may have a legal excuse for not performing obligations under a contract, such as impossibility or frustration of purpose.

 A contract is created when there is an offer, consideration, and acceptance between two or more parties.